Mitigating point-source contamination in CMB polarization: a Generalized Point Spread Function fitting approach: Simulations and pipelines

 Then we constrain the tensor-to-scalar ratio $r$ using the noise debiased\footnote{We only debias the noise component, as it is more straightforward to model in real experiments.
 In contrast, foreground components are difficult to accurately characterize through simulations.
 For unresolved point sources, the modeling can introduce biases in cosmological inference, as discussed in Ref.~\cite{Planck:2018yye}.
 We include a plot of the associated biases in the appendix~\ref{app:bias} for reference.} $BB$ spectrum in multipole range $\ell \in [40, 320]$, where we adopt a Gaussian likelihood of the form

 This approximation is well justified in the high-$\ell$ regime, where the number of modes per band power is sufficiently large for the central limit theorem to render the distribution of estimated spectra approximately Gaussian~\cite{Hamimeche:2008ai,Planck:2019nip}.
 Here, $\hat{C}_{\ell_b}^{BB}$ denotes the mean of the noise-debiased B-mode power spectra obtained after point-source mitigation, used to evaluate the effectiveness of different mitigation strategies.
 In contrast, $C_{\ell_b}^{BB}$ refers to the theoretical model spectrum computed from the assumed cosmological parameters.
-The covariance matrix includes contributions from both CMB signal and instrumental noise simulations with 200 realizations.
+The covariance is estimated from the spectra of 200 end-to-end simulated maps that include CMB and instrumental noise and are propagated through the full analysis pipeline.
 In the analysis, we fix all cosmological parameters to their \textit{Planck} 2018 best-fit values~\cite{Planck:2018vyg}, except for $r$ and the lensing amplitude $A_L$, which are treated as free parameters.
 We perform Markov Chain Monte Carlo sampling using the \texttt{Cobaya}\footnote{\url{https://github.com/CobayaSampler/cobaya}} package~\cite{Torrado_2021}, and analyze the posterior distributions with \texttt{GetDist}\footnote{\url{https://github.com/cmbant/getdist}}~\cite{lewis2019}.